mainguyen-tiki/LightCompressor/README.md

 3) OnFailure - called when an exception occurred or video bitrate and size are below the minimum required for compression.
 4) OnProgress - called with progress new value
 5) OnCancelled - called when the job is cancelled

+### Important Notes:

+- All the callback functions returns an index for the video being compressed in the same order of the urls passed to the library.
+You can use this index to update the UI or retrieve information about the original uri/file.
+- The source video must be provided as a list of content uris.
+- If you want an output video that is optimised to be streamed, ensure you pass [isStreamable] flag is true.

 ### Configuration values